Nepal chooses a 2-year-old girl as new living goddess worshipped by both Hindus and Buddhists - WTOP News

 During the Indra Jatra festival earlier this month, the former Kumari was wheeled around on a chariot pulled by devotees.
 The Kumari always wears red, pins up her hair in topknots and has a “third eye” painted on their forehead.

-The weeklong Indra Jatra festival was the first of a series of celebrations including Dashain, the main festival, and Tihar or Diwali, the festival of lights, in October.
+The weeklong Indra Jatra festival was the first of a series of celebrations in October including Dashain, the main festival, and Tihar or Diwali, the festival of lights.

 Tuesday marked the eighth day of Dashain, a 15-day celebration of the victory of good over evil.
 Offices and schools were closed as people celebrated with their families.